derkweijers/derkweijers/README.md

 # Hi there, I'm Derk Weijers 👋

 Welcome to my GitHub profile!
 I'm Derk, and I'm passionate about software development, aviation and spaceflight.
-Here, you'll find a collection of my projects, contributions, and explorations in the world of technology.
+Here, you'll find a collection of my projects, contributions, and explorations in the world of technology (this text was totally GPT'ed).

 ## 🔭 Current Public Projects